-- Cut out the chatterbox using the perforation "dots" as a guide. - Fold back the 4 lettered corners (marked in red on instruction diagram) to make a large square. - Flip over and fold triangles so labels, "Chemical Hazards, Infectious Agents, etc. face each other. - Fold in half so letters (S-A-F-E) are facing the outside of the chatterbox. - Place thumbs (facing you) and middle fingers inside the flap under each letter. - When in a closed position the chatterbox reads "SAFE"
+- Cut out the chatterbox using the perforation "dots" as a guide. - Fold back the 4 lettered corners to make a large square. - Flip over and fold triangles so labels, "Chemical Hazards, Infectious Agents," etc. face each other. - Fold in half so letters (S-A-F-E) are facing the outside of the chatterbox. - Place thumbs (facing you) and middle fingers inside the flap under each letter. - When in a closed position the chatterbox reads "SAFE."